 Truck Driving Schools in West Virginia (WV)

 Truck driving schools in West Virginia are located throughout the state with hotspots in Danville, Fraziers Bottom, Buckhannon, Dunbar and Clarksburg.
+PIA Jump Start and Boone Career and Technical Center are just a few of the schools offering trucking programs.
 West Virginia truck driving schools may prepare you to earn your commercial driver's license (CDL).
 To qualify for a CDL license in West Virginia, you must be at least 18 years old (21 years old for interstate trucking), have two years of driving experience, meet physical qualification standards, and carry a medical certificate.
 Applicants must also pass both a general knowledge exam and a road skills driving test.
 For specific endorsements (for example, to drive a truck with air brakes or to haul hazardous materials) additional knowledge and skills tests are required.
-West Virginia truck driving schools will prepare you to pass these examinations.
+West Virginia truck driving schools will prepare you to pass these examinations so that you can eventually find employment at a trucking company in the state, such as Mystic Hills Transportation or YRC Freight.

 To locate a truck driving school in West Virginia, browse the featured trucking schools listed below.